oort77/OTUS_PRO_HW2/README.md

 - And other metrics (David-Bouldin score and Bayes information criteria)
 - Have a look at 3d possibilities of TSNE and UMAP
 - Come up with auxiliary measures of clustering quality
-- Explore dependence of clustering outcomes of preprocessing methods
+- Explore dependence of clustering outcomes on preprocessing methods

 **Dataset:**